Close sites icon close

 Japan

-Japan is one of UNHCR’s most prominent partners and its support for important global initiatives such as the Sustainable Development Goals, the Human Security, and the humanitarian-development-peace nexus, highlight Japan’s leadership on displacement issues.
+Japan is one of UNHCR’s most prominent partners, and its support for important global initiatives such as the humanitarian-development-peace (HDP) nexus, Human Security, and Sustainable Development Goals highlights Japan’s leadership on displacement issues.

 Japan's support for UNHCR

 The partnership with Japan is steeped in history.
 Having joined the Executive Committee for UNHCR in 1979, Japan remains an important supporter of UNHCR both politically and financially.
-In addition, the visionary leadership of former UN High Commissioner for Refugees, Sadako Ogata, who led UNHCR from 1991 to 2000, played a pivotal role in guiding UNHCR through one of its most momentous decades.
+In addition, the visionary leadership of former UN High Commissioner for Refugees, Sadako Ogata, who led UNHCR from 1991 to 2000, played a pivotal role in guiding UNHCR through one of its most momentous decades and has been key to cementing UNHCR's partnership with Japan.

 Japan’s financial support to UNHCR has allowed for an effective and efficient response throughout the years to address acute humanitarian needs, both in emergencies and in protracted situations.
 Japan was one of the first donors to step up in the COVID-19 response (2020) and the Ukraine emergency (2022) and will remain a major partner in response to future crises.
 Japan’s dedication to the refugee cause can also be seen in the commitment of Japan to the Junior Professional Officer (JPO) program.